 |Zaragoza, España |

 We use the latest technology and software designed by our expert in-house teams.
-A recent example is the the start-up of highly-advanced multi-shuttle areas at the Bershka platform in Tordera (Barcelona) and at the Arteixo distribution centre (La Coruña).
-These systems make dispatch time management more efficient and precise and double the speed with which boxes are moved, stored and collected.
+One example are our highly-advanced multi-shuttle areas, which make dispatch time management more efficient and precise and double the speed with which boxes are moved, stored and collected.

 Our new logistics centres are built and managed to the highest international sustainability standards.
 We have been systematically upgrading all our existing logistics platforms, introducing eco-efficient lighting, improving insulation, installing sophisticated climate-control equipment, supplying bicycles and electric vehicles for internal transport, and using 100% renewable energy sources.

-88% of the waste generated in our distribution centers is reused or recycled.
+91% of the waste generated in our distribution centers is reused or recycled and we have the commitment of zero waste in 2023.

 With regular environmental training and awareness programmes, the daily actions and working practices of employees in our logistics centres and offices are reducing consumption and waste even further.